2024 Solar Incentives Guide for Halfway, MD - Tax Credits & Rebates

 When you hear the term "solar incentives," federal incentives may be the first thing that comes to mind.
 An incentive that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
 The ITC is a tax credit for a specific percentage of your solar system's cost.

 The ITC applies to the total cost of installing solar panels, including the panels themselves as well as accessories, labor and equipment.
-This credit can be claimed for panels installed after January 1, 2006, on a primary or secondary residence that you own and that is located in the United States.
-Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
-There is no maximum amount you can claim.
+You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence located in the United States that you own.
+From its original value of 30% of the total cost, the credit has fluctuated slightly between 26-30%, and you may qualify for varying percentages depending on when your project was completed.
+There is no maximum claim amount.

 State & Local Solar Incentives